 AIST invites all universities to take part in the AISTech Attendance Challenge!
 The university with the highest number of students registered for the conference by 1 April 2015 will receive US$500.

 AIST offers students the opportunity to earn US$50 per session while attending AISTech as a session monitor.
-Opportunities to serve will be based on availability.
-Space is limited, so sign up early.
+All session monitoring positions have been filled.

 Sunday, 3 May

 A bus will pick up students at 11:50 am at the Cleveland Convention Center and return by 4 p.m.
 Lunch will be provided at the plant.
-All students registered for the conference by March 15 will be sent details on registering for the tour.
+The Student Plant Tour is now FULL.

 Monday, 4 May